Under Minnesota law…

 YOU MAY TAKE PARENTAL LEAVE.

-Minnesota Statute § 181.941 requires employers to grant an unpaid leave of absence to an employee who a biological or adoptive parent in conjunction with the birth or adoption of a child; or a female employee for prenatal care, or incapacity due to pregnancy, childbirth, or related health condition.
+Minnesota Statute § 181.941 requires employers to grant an unpaid leave of absence to an employee who a biological or adoptive parent in conjunction with the birth or adoption of a child; or a female employee for prenatal care, or incapacity due to pregnancy, childbirth, or a related health condition.
 The length of the leave is a maximum of 12 weeks.

 YOU MAY ATTEND SCHOOL CONFERENCES AND ACTIVITIES.